-

 # This can be used to run a specific pg_dump version

 # (e.g., one inside a running container).
-Defaults to
+If you run it

 # "pg_dump" for single database dump or "pg_dumpall" to